mohamadahassan1/Muhammad-Abdelsamad1/README.md

 - 👋 Hi, I’m @Muhammad-Abdelsamad1
-- 👀 I’m interested in Web-design and frontend development
+- 👀 I’m interested in Programming,statistics and ML
+- I have finished projects in the field of data science and some basic tasks in frontend development
-- 👀 also interested in Data analysis
+- 👀 also interested in Biology,Chemistry, Genetics and physics

 - 🌱 I’m currently learning javasctipt,python,pandas,numpy,jupyter notebook and more
 - 💞️ I’m looking to collaborate on any project to enhance my exipernece